janosgyerik/cheatsheets/Git-cheat-sheet.md

 git svn dcommit
 </pre>

-## How to restore a deleted directory from an old revision
+## Restoring a deleted directory from an old revision

-1. Find the revision id where the path was deleted:
+Find the SHA where the path was deleted:

-    git log -- path_that_was_deleted_in_a_previous_revision
+    git log -- path/to/deleted/dir

-2. Bring back the deleted directory from the revision before the one which deleted it:
+Bring back the deleted directory from the revision before the one which deleted it:

-   git checkout THE_REV^ -- path_that_was_deleted_in_a_previous_revision
+   git checkout SHA^ -- path/to/deleted/dir

-Note: the checkout command will not just bring it back but automatically stage it for the next commit.
-To unstage it:
+Note: the checkout command will bring back and add the directory to the staging area.
+If you want, you can unstage with:

-    git reset -- path_that_was_deleted_in_a_previous_revision
+    git reset -- path/to/deleted/dir

-## How to start a local repository and push it to a server later
+## TODO: How to start a local repository and push it to a server later

 <pre>
 cd /path/to/your/new/project